pathmodel/pathmodel/README.rst

 Metabolic Pathway Drift Hypothesis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Metabolic Pathway Drift hypothesizes that metabolic pathways can be conserved even if their biochemical reactions undergo variations.
 These variations can be non-orthologous displacement of genes or changes in enzyme order.
-To test this hypothesis, we develop PathModel to infer possible enzyme order changes in metabolic pathways.

 .. table::
    :align: center